THE INDEPENDENT VOTING SYSTEM

 |

-The above ballot is mark-sense, but the system will work with most voting
+The above ballot is mark-sense, but the Independent Voting System will work with

 touch screen, and punch card.
 Notice that you can vote for or against more than